Low Back Pain - Gallatin Valley Chiropractic of Bozeman

 Additionally, left untreated, severe disc herniations can create lasting damage to nerves, which can create lasting numbness and/or weakness.
 Chiropractic care can often prevent further deterioration of disc herniations, assist the healing process of the disc and surrounding tissues, and provides great relief!

 When used by a chiropractor, the term “subluxation” refers to a misalignment and/or joint motion restriction in the spine.
 Very frequently, subluxations can lead to interference with the proper function of specific parts of the nervous system.

 Subluxations can manifest as a small dull ache, a sharp pain, or even as a severe shooting pain all the way down an arm or leg.
 Subluxations have a number of causes.
 Sleeping in a strained position, awkward twisting, bending, running, jumping, or poor posture are all frequent causes of subluxation.

 Fortunately, subluxations are very treatable by a chiropractor and often times treatment will lead to a significant reduction in pain, sometimes immediately!
 Consult the great Doctors at Gallatin Valley Chiropractic for a complete exam and report of findings for your back pain.

 Treating Low Back Pain With Chiropractic

-Chiropractic treatment for low back pain is usually pretty straightforward, but depends greatly on the condition.
-At Gallatin Valley Chiropractic of Bozeman, we usually adjust the lower lumbar vertebrae and pelvis to re-establish normal joint motion and position of your vertebrae.
-This, in combination with our functional rehab program, allows your vertebrae to stay in alignment for what can be a lifetime of relief.
+Specific techniques for the chiropractic treatment for low back pain depends greatly on the condition.
+At Gallatin Valley Chiropractic of Bozeman, we usually use chiropractic adjusting for the lower lumbar vertebrae and pelvis to re-establish normal joint motion and position.
+This, potentially in combination with soft tissue mobilization, dry needling, implementation of a functional rehab program, or referrals for co-treatment with outside practitioners, will help your body to heal and maintain proper function to provide lasting relief.